 Please let us know if you are interested in the optional parts of the freelance advisor role - Panelist and/or Due Diligence Reviewer.

-A copy of your CV
+A copy of your CV.

 A short covering statement outlining why you’re interested, and how you meet the essential skills and qualities.
 This can be in the form of a covering letter (max 600 words), or a video or audio file (max 5 minutes in length).